Taipods/SeeQL/developerGuide.md

 ### Steps

 1. Clone the SeeQL code from https://github.com/Taipods/SeeQL.git
+2. cd Seeql from terminal
-2. Run npm install
+3. Run npm install
-3. Run npm install sqlite3 (Run this just in case to avoid OS differeces error)
+4. Run npm install sqlite3 (Run this just in case to avoid OS differeces error)
-4. Run npm run compile (Tentative: Had issues when this wasn't run haven't tested)
+5. Run npm run compile (Tentative: Had issues when this wasn't run haven't tested)
-5. Once done, developing or adding anything new, press f5 and run vscode extension debugger
+6. Once done, developing or adding anything new, press f5 and run vscode extension debugger
-6. Run any commands labeled with SeeQL: within the debugger command line to test
+7. Run any commands labeled with SeeQL: within the debugger command line to test

 ## Testing:
 #### How to test the software